solyongs/dreamworld-reawakened/readme.md

 # Pokemon Dream World - Reawakened

-Full how-to guide coming Soon:tm:, but the gist is:
- - Run server.py
+ - Run main.py
+ - Load http://127.0.0.1:8080/DreamWorld_data/src/swf/theme/assets/common/main.swf with the standalone Adobe Flash Player; or
- - Access http://127.0.0.1:8080/ with a Flash Player Projector
+ - Access http://127.0.0.1:8080/ in a browser that supports Flash

+ Ruffle will not work!!!